 In this regard, Part One of an interview series with Dr. Martin Sherman, its distinguished founder, can be found here - adinakutnicki.com/2013/01/01/presenting-a-strategic-based-policy-interview-with-dr-martin-sherman-founder-of-the-israel-institute-for-strategic-studies-iiss-by-adina-kutnicki/…and Part Two can be gleaned within - adinakutnicki.com/2013/01/27/presenting-part-two-a-strategic-based-policy-interview-with-dr-martin-sherman-founder-of-the-israel-institute-for-strategic-studies-iiss-by-adina-kutnicki/.

-Now in its 10th month of operation – with over 210,000 viewers and climbing – this blog is pleased to present Part Three to an urgent, ongoing strategic policy discussion.
+Now in its 10th month of operation – with several hundred thousand viewers and climbing – this blog is pleased to present Part Three to an urgent, ongoing strategic policy discussion.

 ‘WHY YOU SHOULD SUPPORT ISRAEL’S INTELLECTUAL WARRIORS—DR. MARTIN SHERMAN EXPLAINS THE RATIONALE OF THIS STRATEGIC INTELLECTUAL ENDEAVOR’

 AK: Dr. Sherman, you set up the Israel Institute for Strategic Studies (IISS) in early 2011.
 Can you give our readers a quick overview of what the IISS is about, what its aims are and what the rationale for its inception was?